master12fail-alt/Fowsniff-writeup/README.md

 ---

 ## Objective
-Exploit a data breach at Fowsniff Corporation to gain initial access and escalate privileges to root.
+Exploit a data breach at Fowsniff Corporation to gain initial access and escalate to root.

 ---